microsoft/go/eng/doc/fips/UserGuide.md

 This section describes how to use Go crypto APIs in a FIPS compliant manner.

+As a general rule, crypto APIs will delegate low-level operations to the crypto backend if these rules are meet:

+- The operation is supported by the crypto backend.
+- The set of input parameters are supported by the crypto backend.

+If any of the previous rules are not meet, then the operation will fall back to standard Go crypto unless not otherwise specified.

+When reading the requirements section, the key word "must" is to be interpreted as a necessary condition to use the given API in a FIPS compliant manner.

 ### [crypto/aes](https://pkg.go.dev/crypto/aes)

 Package aes implements AES encryption (formerly Rijndael), as defined in U.S. Federal Information Processing Standards Publication 197.